 - Staffing: Many health care workers and support staff play a role in the program as part of their regular duties, including ED nurses; social workers and physicians; and clinic-based intake coordinators, physicians, nurses, and administrative staff.
 Staff at the Partnership and its member organizations and collaborating partners also work on the program, either as part of their regular duties or on a voluntary basis.

 Funding SourcesProgram costs are covered by the participating health systems and FQHCs and the state of Wisconsin.
-The Robert Wood Johnson Foundation and the Healthier Wisconsin Partnership Program have provided additional support.
+The Robert Wood Johnson Foundation through the Wisconsin Department of Health Services and the Healthier Wisconsin Partnership Program have provided additional support.

 Getting Started with This Innovation